$PD_4$-complexes and 2-dimensional duality groups

-The theme of Hambleton, Kreck and Teichner \cite{HKT} is close to that of this paper, although their methods are very different.
+The theme of Hambleton, Kreck and Teichner \cite{HKT} is close to ours, although their methods are very different.
 They use Kreck's modified surgery theory to classify up to $s$-cobordism closed orientable 4-manifolds with fundamental groups of geometric dimension 2 (subject to some $K$- and $L$-theoretic hypotheses), and they show also that every automorphism of the algebraic 2-type is realized by an $s$-cobordism, in many cases.
 (They do not require that $\pi$ have one end, which is a restriction imposed by our arguments.
 However, when $\pi$ is a free group there is a simpler, more homological approach, which also uses the ideas of \S2 below \cite{Hi04a}.)

-This paper is a synthesis and extension of three earlier papers \cite{Hi04b,Hi06,Hi09} on $PD_4$-complexes $X$ with fundamental group $\pi$ such that $c.d.\pi=2$ and $\pi$ has one end.
-Apart from the benefits of revision, the main novelties are Theorem \ref{cupthm} and the clarification of the role of the refined $v_2$-type.
+This paper is a synthesis and extension of three papers \cite{Hi04b,Hi06,Hi09} which explored the role of minimality in the classification of $PD_4$-complexes, in particular, those with fundamental group $\pi$ such that $c.d.\pi=2$ and $\pi$ has one end.
+(Some aspects were considered much earlier \cite{Hi91,Hi94}.)
+Apart from the benefits of revision, the main novelties are in showing that strongly minimal finite $PD_4$-complexes have minimal Euler characteristic (Corollary \ref{sm-chim-om}), strong minimality is equivalent to order minimality if and only if $c.d.\pi\leq2$ (Theorem \ref{om=sm}), verification that cup product defines an isomorphism for all 2-dimensional duality groups (Theorem \ref{cupthm}), clarification of the role of the refined $v_2$-type, and relaxation of some of the hypotheses.